 Coming from a direct response print advertising background taught me a lot about the frustrations of small business and marketing.
 My print company would mail about 30,000 glossy coupon magazines every three months for about sixty different small business clients.
 I like to refer to this experience as “the trenches of marketing.”

 The Trenches Of Marketing

 I was right in the trenches with my clients, trying to build my own small company.
 The experience forced me to understand how to communicate with my client’s target market in a way that made them want to respond to a message.
 The message (not the print medium) would either bring failure or success for my clients.
-When I decided to turn my marketing efforts digital almost four years ago, I translated those lessons into my business, namely, how I approached content development, through a seattle web design firms.
+When I decided to turn my marketing efforts digital almost four years ago, I translated those lessons into my business, namely, how I approached content development, through Inbound Marketing Services.

 I’ll be the first to admit, my content development strategies were not that pretty four years ago.
 However, the lessons I’ve learned from constantly tweaking my approach to content has produced some impressive results.

 One of the biggest mistakes I made in the beginning years of online marketing was allowing content to be developed for search engines instead of humans.
 While this worked to a degree, it ignored the biggest lesson I learned in print marketing – namely this, while it is possible to “hack the system” with low quality content for a short period of time, there is no development of an actual “brand” occurring.